Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Keep a **simple family trait chart** where you record relatives who show dominant or recessive traits to see patterns more clearly.
 - Remember that **environmental factors** like nutrition and exercise can influence how traits appear, even when genes stay the same.

+- Create a study box in your notebook for **Family traits** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **Family traits** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Interview two family members to list five family traits in your family.
 Indicate which ones are dominant and which are recessive.